 It may feel intimidating to request letters from faculty.
 Here are a few suggestions when asking for a letter:

-- Make a list of potential letter writers 3-4 months in advance.
+- Compile a list of potential letter writers 3-4 months in advance.

-- Try to make the request in person and at least 3 months ahead of the deadline to allow authors enough time to draft the letter.
+- When possible, make the request in person and at least 3 months ahead of the deadline to allow authors enough time to draft the letter.

 - It is important to ask the faculty member if they can write you a strong letter based on your clinical skills.
 If the faculty member says that he or she can only write a somewhat strong letter, ask someone else.
 Of course, if that is still your best evaluation, stay with that person.